coder/docs/admin/workspace-management/index.md

 - You can modify the [workspace shutdown behavior](shutdown.md) on a per-organization basis to optimize resource usage.

+- You can configure the autostart days of week on a per-organization basis to minimize unnecessary resource consumption.

 - You can [install multiple IDEs](installing-jetbrains.md) onto your image so that users have alternatives to the default option (VS Code).